Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Massive Closed-Loop Communication in 6G

-In Fig. \ref{f:FEEL_UMA}, we plot the convergence behaviour of test accuracy achieved by \gls{pa}, which assumes perfect noise-free channel, \gls{obda} scheme introduced in \cite{GX2021TWC}, and the \gls{uma}-based \gls{gdoac} scheme, proposed above for the CIFAR-10 image classification task.
-Here, $Q$ denotes the size of the compression blocks, where $Q=1$ corresponds to scalar quantization, while $Q=50, 100$ represent vector quantization over a block of symbols.
-For simplicity, we also set the size of the channel codewords transmitted for each block to $Q$.
-The size of the quantization codebook is given by $2^J$.
-We can observe that \gls{gdoac} not only significantly improves the test accuracy compared to the one-bit baseline, but also meets the \gls{pa} baseline.
+In Fig. \ref{f:FEEL_UMA}, we plot the convergence behaviour of test accuracy achieved by \gls{pa}, which assumes perfect noise-free channel, \gls{obda} scheme introduced in \cite{GX2021TWC}, and the \gls{uma}-based \gls{gdoac} scheme, proposed above, for the CIFAR-10 image classification task.
+Here, $Q$ denotes the size of the compression blocks, where $Q=1$ corresponds to scalar quantization, while $Q=50, 100$ represent vector quantization over a block of symbols, and $J$ refers to $J$-bit quantization; that is, a block of $Q$ symbols is mapped to one of $2^J$ quantization codewords.
+For simplicity, we also set the size of the channel codewords transmitted for each block in \gls{gdoac} to $Q$.
+OBDA employs $Q=J=1$ with AirComp rather than \gls{uma}.
+We can observe that \gls{gdoac} not only significantly improves the test accuracy compared to OBDA, but also meets the \gls{pa} baseline in performance.